elvissouza/Flexblog/README.md

-# Curso sobre Flexbox e suas propriedades.
+# Course on Flexbox and its properties.

 ---
 **DEMO**: [Click Here](https://elvissouza.github.io/Flexblog/)